 If additional right-of-way is required to allow adequate access for canal maintenance, conveyance of the parcel must be completed prior to permit issuance.
 Conveyance is made by exclusive perpetual easement or warranty deed.

 Issuance of a permit does not relieve the permittee from any obligation to obtain appropriate federal, state, regional and local approvals/permits.
-Projects located within District boundaries may also require an Environmental Resource or Water Use Permit from the South Florida Water Management District, which authorizes the construction and operation of a water management system to prevent flooding and protect water quality, wetlands and other surface waters.
+Projects located within District boundaries may also require an Environmental Resource Permit from the South Florida Water Management District, which authorizes the construction and operation of a water management system to prevent flooding and protect water quality, wetlands and other surface waters.

 Contact us with your permitting questions, or if you are unsure as to whether a permit is required for your project.
 For technical assistance, permit applicants may wish to secure the services of a professional engineer, surveyor, and/or attorney licensed in the State of Florida.